 Hometown: Norwood, NJ

-Hobbies: Running, hiking, reading, playing the cello, watching The Bachelor, spending time with Amherst town residents at the Amherst Survival Center
+Hobbies: Writing, running, hiking, playing the cello, watching Real Housewives, spending time with Amherst town residents at the Amherst Survival Center

 Name: Mariana Lehoucq ‘19

 Hometown: Greensboro, NC